-- Microplates: Two 96-well microtitration plates.
-The odd columns (1, 3, 5, 7, 9 and 11) are sensitised by the adenovirus 3 viral antigen and the even columns (2, 4, 6, 8, 10 and 12) by the cells lysate. - Washing solution: One 100-ml bottle of 20x concentrated washing solution.
+- Microplates: Two 96-well microtitration plates (6 strips of 16 wells).
+The odd columns (1, 3, 5, 7, 9 and 11) are sensitised by the BoHV-1 viral antigen and the even columns (2, 4, 6, 8, 10 and 12) by the control. - Washing solution: One 100-ml bottle of 20x concentrated washing solution.
 The solution crystallises spontaneously when cold.
-If only part of the solution is to be used, bring the bottle to 21°C+/-3°C so that all the crystals disappear.
+If only part of the solution is to be used, bring the bottle to 21°C +/- 3°C until all crystals have disappeared.
 Mix the solution well and remove the necessary volume.
-Dilute the buffer 1:20 with distilled or demineralised water. - Dilution buffer: One 50-ml bottle of 5x colored, concentrated buffer for diluting the blood sera, plasma, milks and conjugate.
+Dilute the buffer 1:20 with distilled or demineralised water. - Dilution buffer: One 30-ml bottle of 5x colored and concentrated buffer for diluting the blood sera, plasma and the conjugate.
 The bottle's content is to be diluted with distilled or demineralised water.
-If a deposit forms at the bottom of the receptacle filter the solution on Whatman filter paper. - Conjugate: 1 bottle of anti-bovine immunoglobulin-peroxidase conjugate (horseradish peroxidase-labelled anti-bovine IgGl monoclonal antibody). - Positive reference: One bottle of positive serum.
+If a deposit forms at the bottom of the receptacle filter the solution on Whatman filter paper. - Conjugate: 1 bottle of Protein G horseradish peroxidase-labelled. - Positive reference: One bottle of positive serum.
 Store this reagent between +2°C and +8°C. - Negative reference: One bottle of negative serum.
 Store this reagent between +2°C and +8°C. - Tracer: One bottle of tracer.
-Store this reagent between +2°C and +8°C.
+Store this reagent between +2°C and +8°C. - The tracer is a reference sample that can be used to check the intra-laboratory reproducibility of the kit's batch

-The tracer is a reference sample that can be used to check the intra-laboratory reproducibility of the kit's botch - Intra-laboratory reproducibility: Degree of agreement between the results of reiterated tests on the same sample with an identical technical protocol in a given laboratory under variable working conditions. - Single component TMB: One 25-ml bottle of the chromogen tetramethylbenzidine (TMB).
-Store between +2°C and +8°C protected from the light. - Stop solution: One 15-ml bottle of the 1 M phosphoric acid stop solution.
+Intra-laboratory reproducibility: Degree of agreement between the results of reiterated tests on the same sample with an identical technical protocol in a given laboratory under variable working conditions.

+- Single component TMB: One 25-ml bottle of the chromogen tetramethylbenzidine (TMB).
+Store between +2°C and +8°C protected from light.
+This solution is ready to use. - Stop solution: One 15-ml bottle of the 1 M phosphoric acid stop solution.

-BIO K 063/2
+BIO K 238/2

 Microplates 2

 Washing solution 1 X 100 ml (20 X)

-Colored Dilution buffer 1 X 50 ml (5 X)
+Colored Dilution buffer 1 X 30 ml (5 X)

-Conjugate 1 X 0.5 ml (50 X)
+Conjugate 1 X 0,5 ml (50 X)

-Positive serum 1 X 0.5 ml (1 X)
+Positive serum 1 X 0,5 ml (1 X)

-Negative serum 1 X 0.5 ml (1 X)
+Negative serum 1 X 0,5 ml (1 X)

-Tracer 1 X 0.5 ml (1 X)
+Tracer 1 X 0,5 ml (1 X)

 Single component TMB 1 X 25 ml (1 X)

 Stop solution 1 X 15 ml (1 X)